The Dark Tower V: Wolves of the Calla: Plot summary

 After escaping the alternate Topeka and the wizard Walter O'Dim and weathering the starkblast, Roland's ka-tet continue their travels.
 During this time, Eddie Dean and Jake Chambers are sent to New York, 1977, via a dream-state called todash.
 There, they encounter Calvin Tower, a bookstore owner who had previously given Jake a book that proved integral to the quest for the Dark Tower.
 (Note: As depicted in The Waste Lands.)
 Tower owns the vacant lot that houses a rose that is the physical manifestation of the Dark Tower.
 Crime boss Enrico Balazar (Note: Who previously appeared in The Drawing of the Three.) is attempting to coerce him into selling the lot to the mysterious Sombra Corporation.
 If this happens, the rose (and the Dark Tower) will be destroyed.

 Soon after, the ka-tet discover that they are being followed by citizens of the farming village of Calla Bryn Sturgis, as well as Father Callahan.
 He and the townsfolk request the ka-tet's assistance in battling against the Wolves of Thunderclap, who come once a generation to take one child from each pair of the town's twins.
-(For some reason all children in the town are born as twins.)
+(For some reason, nearly all children in the town are born as twins.)
 After a few months of being away, the children are then returned "roont" (ruined) – mentally handicapped and destined to grow to enormous size and die young.
 The Wolves are due to come in about a month's time, according to Andy, an amicable humanoid robot that appeared in the Calla long ago.
 When asked about the Wolves, Andy refuses to divulge any information without a password.
-Jamie Jaffords, an elderly resident of the Calla, remembers the previous time the Wolves appeared.
+Jamie Jaffords, an elderly resident of the Calla, remembers the previous time the Wolves appeared and tells of how he and his friends confronted them decades earlier and killed one.